A quadratically enriched count of rational curves: Stable maps and orientations

-In the remaining sections, we give quadratically enriched counts of rational curves on del Pezzo surfaces passing through the appropriate number of points by taking the $\bbb{A}^1$-degree of maps from moduli spaces of such curves.
+In the remaining sections, we give quadratically enriched counts of rational curves on del Pezzo surfaces passing through an appropriate set of points by taking the $\bbb{A}^1$-degree of maps from moduli spaces of such curves.